An Algorithm to compute the Kronecker cone and other moment cones: Step 5: Select birational pi

-Let $\pi\,:\,X\longto Y$ be a morphism between two irreducible varieties $X$ and $Y$ with common dimension $N$.
+Let $\pi\,:\,X\longto Y$ be a dominant morphism between two irreducible varieties $X$ and $Y$ with common dimension $N$.
 Assume that $X$ is smooth in codimension one.
-Let $X^{s}$ denote the smooth locus of $X$.
-The determinant $J$ of $T\pi$ is a section of the determinant line bundle
+Let $X^{s}$ denote its smooth locus.
+The determinant $J$ of $T\pi$ is a section of the determinant line bundle on $X^s$

 Its zero locus $\div(J)$ is a Cartier divisor on $X^s$.
-The closure $R_\pi$ of this divisor is a well-defined Weyl divisor $R$ on $X$, called the {\it ramification divisor of $\pi$}.
+The closure $R_\pi$ of $\div(J)$ is a well-defined Weyl divisor on $X$, called the {\it ramification divisor of $\pi$}.
 Let $\supp(R_\pi)$ denote its support: it is a closed reduced subset of $X$.